azkurban/win-service-manager-demo/README.md

 ### WPF app project (C#, .NET 3.5): **ServiceMan**

-So the application can work on all Windows 7+ (32/64) 0S with .NET 3.5 Framework installed.
+This application can work under all Windows 7+ (32/64) 0S with .NET 3.5 Framework installed.

 ### Console Test App (C#, .NET 4.0): **NativeDllTestApp**

-.NET 4.0 have have been chosen for the test application due to .NET 3.5 does not supported mixed debugging (from managed to unmanaged code).
+.NET 4.0 have have been chosen for the test application due to fact that .NET 3.5 does not supported mixed debugging (from managed to unmanaged code).

 ### Unmanaged DLL project (C++): **svcman**